 haven't been very happy with my summer progress lately. it seems like i bit off more than i could chew. worse still i was doing it for the wrong reasons... but that's life. you fail and you learn.

-i don't think i've felt a greater sense of urgency as i watch my friends from a year ahead graduate from college. watching them grapple with their hopes and fears is like peering into a mirror.
+i don't think i've felt a greater sense of urgency as i watch my friends from a year ahead graduate from college. watching them grapple with their hopes and fears is like peering into a mirror. it's gonna be a bumpy road ahead... but i know i'll get through it because coupled with this formidable anxiety is a even more potent fervor to succeed.

 time to break free from all the mental restrictions and follow the needle of my internal compass.